Nissin Ebisoba Ichigen : I Tried the Instant Cup Ramen for the first time

 As a result, I purchased 2 instant ramen cups from Lawson’s “Meiten Series (名店シリーズ : Famous Ramen Shop Series)” as I had never tried them.
 One is Nissin Ebisoba Ichigen and the other is Myojo Tokyo Tanmen Tonari Shingeki Tanmen.

-Since I enjoyed the former Nissin Ebisoba Ichigen just now, today I want to talk about the instant cup ramen.
+Since I enjoyed the former Nissin Ebisoba Ichigen just now, today I will talk about the instant cup ramen.

 Nissin Ebi-Soba Ichigen